saraivacode/framework_its_sdn/README.md

-# About the Application-driven framework for intelligent transportation systems
+# Application-driven framework for intelligent transportation systems

+## About this proposed solution

 This framework uses softwar-defined networks to implement a 5G network slicing aproach to deal with the problem of how to provide a mobile infrastructure that can dinnamically meet the communication requirements of different vehicular networks applications.